-Module Code Culture: Understanding Ourselves and Others ANTC1624 Arabic Language, Literature and Culture ARAB1624 Prerequisite: To register for this module, a student must have passed Introduction to Arabic Language, Literature and Culture (ARAB1514).
-Legal Language and Culture II CLLC1624 Criminology (Introduction to Criminal Justice) CRIM1624 Business Management (General Management) EBUS1624 Economics (Introduction to Macroeconomics) EECF1624 Prerequisite: To register for this module, a student must have passed mathematics in Grade 12 with an average of 50%.
-Accounting ERRK1624 Introduction to Philosophy II: Tradition and Modernity FILO1624 Prerequisite: To register for this module, a student must have passed FILO1514.
-French Language, Literature and Culture (for beginners FRAN1524 and foreign language) Prerequisite: To register for this module, a student must have passed French Language, Literature and Culture (for beginners and foreign language) (FRAN1514).
-German for Beginners II GERB1524 Prerequisite: To register for this module, a student must have passed German for Beginners I (GERB1514).
-Twentieth-century world history HIST1624 Political Science (Introduction to World) POLS1524 Developmental Psychology PSDE1624 Social Institutions and Social Change SOCI1624 Sesotho (Sesotho Basic Communication and Culture) SSOL1524
+Module Code Culture: Understanding Ourselves and Others ANTC1624 Arabic Language, Literature and Culture Prerequisite: To register for this module, a student must have passed Introduction to Arabic Language, Literature and Culture (ARAB1514).
+ARAB1624 Legal Language and Culture II CLLC1624 Criminology (Introduction to Criminal Justice) CRIM1624 Business Management (General Management) EBUS1624 Economics (Introduction to Macroeconomics) Prerequisite: To register for this module, a student must have passed mathematics in Grade 12 with an average of 50%.
+EECF1624 Accounting EACC1624 Introduction to Philosophy II: Tradition and Modernity Prerequisite: To register for this module, a student must have passed FILO1514.
+FIL01624 French Language, Literature and Culture (for beginners and foreign language) Prerequisite: To register for this module, a student must have passed French Language, Literature and Culture (for beginners and foreign language) (FRAN1514).
+FRAN1524 German for Beginners II Prerequisite: To register for this module, a student must have passed German for Beginners I (GERB1514).
+GERB1524 Module Code Histories, Historians and History-makers HIST1644 Political Science (Introduction to World) POLS1524 Developmental Psychology PSDE1624 Social Institutions and Social Change SOCI1624 Sesotho (Sesotho Basic Communication and Culture) SSOL1524